alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 This contrived example tries to illustrate the reality of evolving software: the techniques that were once appropriate may become a real drag as the system grows.

+At what point should we stop using wooden planks and start using concrete bridges?
+It is hard to foresee the future, but easy to judge in retrospect.
+Good engineers will refine their criteria over time, while cowboys will always be cowboys.

 ## 🤔 Conclusion

 All tools, just like [physical laws](/2022/understanding-limits),